 I had thought our scooting days might be behind us.

 Then Micro Scooters got in touch and asked us to check out their range of scooters for teens and adults.
 The teen range is designed for kids aged 12 and up.
 There are a couple of different models, depending on whether it’s for street skating, tricks or a combination.

-Flea opted for the “Flex” model in silver.
+Flea opted for the Micro Scooter Flex model in silver.

 It has an adjustable handlebar, and foam handles, with a broad foot plate and brake.
 I loved the fact that the scooter folds down, making it easy to fit into a cupboard.
 This scooter also comes with a strap so you can easily carry it on your shoulder.

-Rather brilliantly, Micro Scooter also makes a range of scooters for adults.
+Micro Scooter also makes a range of Micro Scooters for adults.
 They are suitable for adults up to 95kg, and the adjustable handle can range from 2ft 4in up to 3ft 4 in.

 I chose the rather gorgeous Micro Flex Deluxe Berry model.
 It has a really wide board and larger wheels, meaning you can go further and faster, with less effort.
 The scooter also has a kickstand and can be folded in exactly the same way as the teen model.